ABerdich/Microphone-Fingerprint/README.md

 ##File structure##
 The RAW RECORDINGS folder contains the clean recordings as audio data.
-For clean recordings with distinct speakers we used PCM files, each file contains slightly over 300 records (for hazard lights), 300 records (for wipers) and 400 records (for car honk).
+For clean recordings with distinct microphones we used PCM files, each file contains slightly over 300 records (for hazard lights), 300 records (for wipers) and 400 records (for car honk).
-For clean recordings with identical speakers we used WAV amd PCM files, each file contains slightly over 50 records for barrier, car, horn and locomotive sounds.
+For clean recordings with identical microphones we used WAV amd PCM files, each file contains slightly over 50 records for barrier, car, horn and locomotive sounds.

 The FFT EXTRACTIONS folder contains the power spectrum of the recorded signals.
 For each sample we build a .TXT file which contains two columns, the first column represents the frequency and the second is the amplitude of the power spectrum for the specific frequency.